MERITS

 Economic

 Wildfire losses impose an estimated $71–$348 billion annual burden on the U.S. economy.
-WPTCs create bankable, multi-year project pipelines that give thinning contractors and burn crews the demand certainty needed to invest in workforce expansion — addressing a delivery-capacity constraint that appropriations alone have not resolved.
+Empirical evidence from existing landscape treatment programs documents the underlying mechanism: contractors invest in equipment and crews when they have multi-year demand visibility, and disinvest when funding becomes unpredictable.
+WPTCs create the bankable, multi-year project pipelines that give thinning contractors and burn crews the demand certainty needed to sustain workforce capacity — addressing a delivery-capacity constraint that appropriations alone have not resolved.

 Environmental